s-hari-haran/cognitiveoffload/VERCEL_DEPLOYMENT.md

 ## 🎉 **Success!**

-Your Cognitive Canvas app is now live at:
+Your Cognitive Offload app is now live at:
 `https://your-app-name.vercel.app`

 ### **Next Steps:**